paulachristen/infectech_manuscript/README.md

-# Bridging the Gap: Enhancing the Evaluation &amp; Interpretation of Epidemic Forecasts for Researchers &amp; Policymakers in Resource-Constrained Settings.
+# Evaluation and Interpretation of Epidemic Forecasts by Researchers and Policymakers in Resource-Constrained Settings: A Global Mixed-Methods Study
 Code and data for the manuscript "Bridging the Gap: Enhancing the Evaluation &amp; Interpretation of Epidemic Forecasts for Researchers &amp; Policymakers in Resource-Constrained Settings."
 This repository contains all analysis scripts, plotting code, and data processing steps used in the study, supporting reproducibility and transparency.